MilowB/DonatelloPyzza/README.md

 maze.save(maze, filename=fn)
 ```

 For more details, you can find several complete examples of the game loop in the `examples` folder on the github repository of this project.
+You can also look for the documentation at this [link](https://milowb.github.io/DonatelloDocumentation/html/index.html)

 Have fun!

 ## What's new

+- 2024-09-27 (v1.8)
+    Add a RLGame class facilitating the use of RL algorithm.
 - 2024-09-25 (v1.7)
     Add a reward function in order to play the game with reinforcement learning.
-Add the possibility to change the color of each cell for debugging
+Add the possibility to change the color of each cell for debugging.
 - 2023-04-09 (v1.6)
     Integration of an algorithm assessment class.
-Allows to evaluate automatically a solution on several mazes
+Allows to evaluate automatically a solution on several mazes.
 - 2023-04-07 (v1.5)
-    Integration of a maze generator from Alexandru Văleanu (https://github.com/AlexandruValeanu/Mazify)
+    Integration of a maze generator from Alexandru Văleanu (https://github.com/AlexandruValeanu/Mazify).
 - 2023-01-17 (v1.2)
     Initial release